Thompson a FWAA Freshman All-American

 Local prospect from Mira Mesa High School ...
 Two-time first-team all-Eastern League selection and 2012 offensive MVP ...
 A two-year captain ...
 As a junior in 2011, had 109 tackles (82 solo) and four pass deflections as a defensive back, while scoring four times and passing for another four scores as a running back, wide receiver and quarterback ...
 A three-star recruit with a scout grade of 72 by ESPN ...
 A two-star recruit by both Rivals.com and Scout.com ...
 247Sports.com gave him an 85 and ranked him as the 78th-best safety in the country ...
 Hit .341 in 2012 for the Marauders with 22 runs, 16 RBIs and 10 stolen bases ...
 A two-time first-team all-league pick in baseball and team captain in 2012.

 Phillip Anthony Lomax III was born Dec.
 5, 1994, in San Diego, Calif. ...
 Son of Phillip and Jamie Lomax ...
 Picked SDSU over Arizona State, Oregon State and Washington State, and also had interest from Cincinnati, Oregon, Tennessee, UCLA, USC and Washington ...
-Is working on a master’s degree in homeland security.
+Earned his bachelor's degree in criminal justice and is now working on his master's degree in homeland security.

 Tackles: 11 at Oregon State (9/21/14)